Martin Shkreli kicked off Twitter

 Related: Shkreli finally gets a court date

-Shkreli's suspension came relatively swiftly for Twitter, which has been criticized by users who say the company's response to online threats and harassment is slow, if sometimes nonexistent.
+Shkreli's suspension came relatively swiftly for Twitter (TWTR, Tech30), which has been criticized by users who say the company's response to online threats and harassment is slow, if sometimes nonexistent.

-When actress Leslie Jones was battered with hate tweets last summer, for example, she blasted Twitter for its inability to filter hateful content.
+When actress Leslie Jones was battered with hate tweets last summer she blasted Twitter for its inability to filter hateful content.

 Twitter later removed Breitbart tech editor Milo Yiannopoulos, who was widely seen as the instigator for the campaign against Jones, from its platform.

-Many Twitter users have also urged Dorsey, the company's CEO, to create a comprehensive plan to rid the platform of harassers after Dorsey solicited feedback last month.
+Many Twitter users have also urged Dorsey to create a comprehensive plan to rid the platform of harassers after he solicited feedback last month.

 Although the company frequently updates policies on abuse and harassment, it's unclear why Twitter decides to keep certain tweets up while deleting others.